Getting to cocos

 Passports & Banking

-No passport is required for Australian citizens, although some form of photo identification is necessary.
+Although no passport is required for Australian citizens a passport is advised to ensure a smoother transition through the boarding process.
+If no passport is available to you some form of photo identification is necessary.
 No entry visa is required.

 Local currency is the Australian dollar.
 Most shops and businesses will accept Visa and Mastercard.
 There is an ATM available in the Visitors Centre (during opening hours) for emergency cash.